simpleanalytics/docs/_docs/30_features/12-import-google-analytics-data.md

 - `userEngagementDuration` – The total amount of time (in seconds) your website or app was in the foreground of users' devices.

 > Use the [GA4 query explorer](https://ga-dev-tools.web.app/ga4/query-explorer/?d=dateHour%2CfullPageUrl%2CsessionSource%2CdeviceCategory%2CcountryId%2Cbrowser%2CoperatingSystem%2CeventName%2ChostName&e=totalUsers%2CscreenPageViews%2CuserEngagementDuration) to see which data we can import from Google Analytics 4.
 We prefilled the dimensions and metrics if you use our link to the [query explorer](https://ga-dev-tools.web.app/ga4/query-explorer/?d=dateHour%2CfullPageUrl%2CsessionSource%2CdeviceCategory%2CcountryId%2Cbrowser%2CoperatingSystem%2CeventName%2ChostName&e=totalUsers%2CscreenPageViews%2CuserEngagementDuration).

 Go to [our Google Analytics importer](https://simpleanalytics.com/select-website/import) in our dashboard to import your Google Analytics data.

-## Import Google Universal Analytics data

-With Universal Analytics we have one filter we apply, which is the hostname filter.
-When you have multiple hostnames in your data, we ask you which hostnames to import.
-For example you might have `www.example.com` and `m.example.com`.
-You can pick the hostnames you want [in our UI](https://simpleanalytics.com/select-website/import).

-### Dimensions

-- `ga:dateHour` – The combined values of date and hour formatted as YYYYMMDDHH.
-- `ga:pagePath` – A page on the website specified by path and/or query parameters.
-Use this with hostname to get the page's full URL.
-- `ga:fullReferrer` – The full referring URL including the hostname and path.
-- `ga:deviceCategory` – The type of device: desktop, tablet, or mobile.
-- `ga:countryIsoCode` – Users' country's ISO code (in ISO-3166-1 alpha-2 format), derived from their IP addresses or Geographical IDs.
-For example, BR for Brazil, CA for Canada.
-- `ga:browser` – The name of users' browsers, for example, Internet Explorer or Firefox.
-- `ga:browserVersion` – The version of users' browsers, for example, 2.0.0.14.

-### Metrics

-- `ga:pageviews` – The total number of pageviews for the property.
-- `ga:sessions` – The total number of sessions.
-- `ga:timeOnPage` – Time (in seconds) users spent on a particular page, calculated by subtracting the initial view time for a particular page from the initial view time for a subsequent page.
-This metric does not apply to exit pages of the property.

-> Use the [Universal Analytics Query Explorer](https://ga-dev-tools.web.app/query-explorer/) to see which data we can import from Universal Analytics.
-With Universal Analytics you have to manually copy and paste the dimensions and metrics from above into the Query Explorer.

-### Data sampling

-Google Universal Analytics uses data sampling.
-[They explain it like this](https://support.google.com/analytics/answer/2637192):

-> In data analysis, sampling is the practice of analyzing a subset of all data in order to uncover the meaningful information in the larger data set.
-For example, if you wanted to estimate the number of trees in a 100-acre area where the distribution of trees was fairly uniform, you could count the number of trees in 1 acre and multiply by 100, or count the trees in a half acre and multiply by 200 to get an accurate representation of the entire 100 acres.

-It happens for high-traffic websites or data older than one year.
-At Simple Analytics, we don't sample your data.
-You always get accurate metrics from our systems.
-But when you import from Google Analytics, Google might sample your data.
-We tell you in the confirmation email after your import is finished if Google has sampled data:

-> **Important!** Google applied data sampling and calculated the imported results from 2,987,390 samples of a sampling space size of approximately 56,182,369 sessions.
-Sampling results in your data looks incomplete in a day-to-day view, but when viewed by month, the numbers do add up.
-We can't do anything about this.

-Your dashboard can show spikes every x days while other days are empty.
-Sometimes it might be best to view the chart with page views instead of sessions for the periods of imported data.
-We recommend viewing this data on a multi-month basis.
-Daily and weekly can cause those spikes.
-Those spikes don't mean the totals aren't correct; it is just sampled.

-Go to [our Google Analytics importer](https://simpleanalytics.com/select-website/import) in our dashboard to import your Google Analytics data.